KittyCAD/modeling-app/INSTALL.md

 # Setting Up Zoo Modeling App

-Compared to other CAD software, getting Zoo Modeling App up and running is quick and straighforward across platforms.
+Compared to other CAD software, getting Zoo Modeling App up and running is quick and straightforward across platforms.
 It's about 100MB to download and is quick to install.

 ## Windows